putuyoga/putuyoga.github.io/_posts/2016-01-27-kill-the-boredom-of-programming.md

 Github is the best place for start.
 Randomly browse some interesting project, and do fork some repos and start hacking the source code!

 ## 4. Try something new
 You are a web developer ?
 Maybe you can try android development.
 Or you can do something other than programming, like record something and upload it to youtube.
+Prank your friend maybe a good idea.

+Don't make yourself killed by _burnout-of-programming-syndrome_.
+I already feel that pain, promise me young man!!